Shared-Reality-Lab/IMAGE-server/handlers/photo-tactile-svg/README.md

 This is a [handler](https://github.com/Shared-Reality-Lab/IMAGE-server/wiki/2.-Handlers,-Preprocessors-and-Services#handlers=) component that creates a SVG that can be rendered as a tactile graphic to convey detected objects and detected semantic segments.

-Data from these two sources are used to create a SVG.
+Data from object detection and semantic segmentation are used to create a SVG.
-This SVG will be as per a specified [format](https://github.com/Shared-Reality-Lab/IMAGE-Monarch/tree/main#tactile-graphics) and might contain multiple layers with the number of layers equal to the number of object classes found within the photo and semantic segments available independent of the layers.
+This SVG will be as per a specified [format](https://github.com/Shared-Reality-Lab/IMAGE-Monarch/tree/main#tactile-graphics) and might contain multiple layers with the number of layers equal to the number of object classes found within the photo.
+The semantic segments will be available independent of the layers.